 Keeping Your Baby in a Rear-Facing Car Seat

 A common question parents ask is, “How long should my baby stay in a rear-facing car seat?”
 While there are a ton of resources online that’ll give you differing responses, the truth is that there’s no specific timeline!
 In fact, Child Passenger Safety experts will recommend that you keep your child in the rear-facing car seat for as long as possible, until they reach the height and weight limits of the seat you purchased.
-Even when your child outgrows a rear-facing seat, you can purchase a convertible seat and then install it rear-facing.
+Even when your child outgrows a rear-facing seat, you can choose a subsequent seat that allows your child to remain rear facing.

-While you may have heard that babies can start riding forward-facing at 1 year old or 20 pounds heavy, this is an old standard!
-These days, rear-facing seats have a higher weight limit, and riding rear-facing until age 2 and beyond is a huge safety advantage.
+While you may have heard that babies can start riding forward-facing at 6 months (current Australian legislation), 9 months (previous European standard) or 1 year old/9kg heavy (previous US standard), this is an out-of-date practice!
+These days, rear-facing seats have a higher weight limit, and riding rear-facing until age 4 and beyond is a huge safety advantage.
 And while it may be a milestone in your child’s life to turn the seat to a forward-facing position—don’t rush to have your little one grow up so fast!
 Especially when it concerns maximizing his or her safety.

 Why Stick with Rear-Facing Car Seats?